-Lost and found service is maintained in our counselor suite.
-Items not claimed at the end of each marking period are given to charity.
-Students are expected to submit lost property to the main office, nurse's office, or counselor's office.
+Lost and found service is maintained by the nurse.
+The lost and found is located in the cafeteria.
+Items not claimed at the end of the semester are given to charity.
+Students are expected to submit lost property to the main office or nurse's office.